Ash-Sdh/12449879_object-detection-robotic-vision/README.md

 **Figure 1.** *Trade-off between detection accuracy and inference time.*
 The CBAM-enhanced YOLOv5s shows improved accuracy with a small latency increase,
-demonstrating a balanced optimization suitable for real-time robotic perception.
+showing a balanced optimization suitable for real-time robotic perception.

 ---